Centers of Gravity Calculator

 Assess service levels

-• View the service level distance metrics under report section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
+• See service level distance metrics under report section Output - Service level distances showing percentage of demand and customers reached within a certain distance (estimated road distance between warehouse and customer).
 This indicates if more warehouses should be opened, or if some could be closed.

 • Check option "distance based customer coloring" under section Map settings below map.
 Customers beyond acceptable lead time distance (set in section Parameters & Constraints - Service level) become black.
 Based on this map you may decide to add/relocate warehouses.
 Or accept that some customers will have a longer lead time - which is probably already the case in reality.
 A few far-away customers should not be driving your supply chain network design!